asappresearch/flambe/README.md

 |

-Welcome to Flambé, a [PyTorch](https://pytorch.org/)-based library that abstracts away the boilerplate code tradtionally involved in machine learning research.
-Flambé does not reinvent the wheel, but instead connects the dots between a curated set of frameworks.
+Flambé is a Python framework built to accelerate the development of machine learning research.
+Flambé connects the dots between a curated set of libraries to provide a unified experience.
 With Flambé you can:

-* Automate the boilerplate code in training models with PyTorch
-* **Run hyperparameter searches** over arbitrary Python objects
+* **Run hyperparameter searches** over arbitrary Python objects or scriptx
-* Constuct experiment DAGs, which include searching over hyperparameters and reducing to the best variants at each node in the DAG.
+* Constuct experiment DAGs, which include searching over hyperparameters and reducing to the best variants at any of the nodes.
 * Execute tasks **remotely** and **in parallel** over many workers, including full AWS, GCP, and Kubernetes integration
 * Easily share experiment configurations, results, and model weights with others
+* Automate the boilerplate code in training models with PyTorch

 ## Installation